Did you know?

 The Miniature Schnauzer is intelligent and due to his eager-to-please nature, he is obedient and easily trained but requires a confident handler who is fair and consistent.
 Schnauzers have minds of their own and need variety in training to keep their interest.

-As they are excellent watchdogs and territorial, they can become barkers.
+As they are excellent watchdogs and territorial, they are natural barkers and will bark when happy, sad, bored, or notifying you of strangers.
+Training is required to curb this tendency and keep your neighbours happy!
 They are often aloof with strangers until the owners of the home welcome the guest, upon which they are typically very friendly to them.